gillescochez/jQuery.doTemplate/README.md

 doTemplate is a jQuery template plugin build around the high performance [doT](#credits) template engine, which is where the name come from and, well, it clearly state what it does too :)

-It provides similar features than jQuery.tmpl but aims to provide a simplier API and better performances.
+It provides similar features than jQuery.tmpl but aims to provide a simplier API and similar performances.
-The compiled template function is cached automatically for better performance so you don't have to worry about that.

 Best thing is to try it and make your own mind, hopefully there is enough below to help you get started :)